Ronen-Vovsi/PJWD-Improved/README.md

         1. On the top you should find "Terminal"
         2. Click on "Terminal" and click "New Terminal"

+5. If there are any vulnurabilities, in the terminal type: npm audit fix

-5. In the terminal type: npm start
+6. In the terminal type: npm start
     Click enter.

-6. Now go to localhost:8000.
+7. Now go to localhost:8000.
 Now you should be able to see the application and use it.